Table of Contents

 Jesus said all things that the Father has are His (John 16:15).

-Jesus claimed persistence (John 8:58).
+Jesus claimed preexistence (John 8:58).

 Jesus said He is the life giver (John 5:21-23).

 Jesus accepted worship that is due only to God (Matthew 2:11; Mathew 14:33; John 9:38; Matthew 28:17; Luke 24:52).
-And when Thomas said to Jesus, “my Lord and my God” (John 20:28), He didn’t forbid him.
+And when Thomas said to Jesus, “my Lord and my God” (John 20:28), the Savior didn’t forbid him.

 Jesus said, I am the First and the Last; He forgave sins; He will judge the world at the end of time; He is the truth; He will resurrect the dead at the Day of the Resurrection and the Father will glorify Him.
 These are not the claims of a human being or a prophet they are claims only God can make.
-Therefore, Christians believe that Jesus is God.
+Therefore, Christians believe that Jesus is God the Son.

-Christ is the only person known to history who has claimed divinity and yet accounted sane by the human race.
+Christ is the only Person known to history who has claimed divinity and yet accounted sane by the human race.
 The founders of other religious systems such as Mohammedanism, Buddhism, and Hinduism did not claim to be God incarnate.
 Christ spoke and lived as a Being whose dwelling place was eternity.